Can't wait for the return of Ryan Murphy's cult show? Us neither

 For the past six years, American Horror Story has paid homage to, altered and rewritten every rule in the horror rulebook.
 It is thoughtful, funny, self-aware and, most of all, pretty damn terrifying at times.
 It has spawned multiple spin-offs and sister-series (Scream Queens and American Crime Story) and launched the acting career of one Lady Gaga.

 We can’t wait for its return and you shouldn’t either.
 Here’s everything we know about season seven of the FX anthology series.

 When is American Horror Story season 7 out?

 AHS will return in the US on September 5 and will run for 11 episodes.
-While no UK air date has been confirmed, the series is usually broadcast two days after the American showing.
+The UK can see the new batch of episodes on Fox every Friday from September 8.

 What’s the theme?

 Creator Ryan Murphy said earlier this year that the new series will be based on the 2016 US election.
 “I think that will be interesting for a lot of people,” he said, calling it “a modern-day story.”

 Murphy also revealed during a Twitter Q&A that the new episodes will be set in Michigan, a key state in how the US election panned out.